humberto-ortiz/megaprobe-lab/content/heriberto.md

 #Bio:

-  -Likes to nap.
+  - Likes to nap.
-  -Gamer, from tabletop games to videogames.
+  - Gamer, from tabletop games to videogames.
-  -Learning the ways of Cybersecurity, taking naps in between.
+  - Learning the ways of Cybersecurity, taking naps in between.
-  -Coffee is life
+  - Coffee is life

 #Contact info:

-  -email: <hcamacho94@gmail.com>
+  - email: <hcamacho94@gmail.com>

 #Research goals:

-  -Monitor network flows and use machine learning to detect cyber attacks -Learn techniques to better monitor networks
+  - Monitor network flows and use machine learning to detect cyber attacks
+  - Learn techniques to better monitor networks
-  -Learn machine learning techniques
+  - Learn machine learning techniques

 #Weekly report:

 ##Week 1:

-  -Introduced to Megaprobe lab
+  - Introduced to Megaprobe lab
-  -Learned the git jargon and made profile in Megaprobe -Cleared up my doubts about my research goals
+  - Learned the git jargon and made profile in Megaprobe
+  - Cleared up my doubts about my research goals